Banff in September: Weather, Fall Tips & Things to Do

 Mt.
 Lorette Ponds in Kananaskis has a paved trail that weaves around the ponds surrounded by trees.

-Hay Meadows can be done as a portion of the Troll Falls hikes or just as it’s own as a flat, easy walking trail that takes you through an aspen forest to the banks of the Kananaskis river.
+Hay Meadows can be done as a portion of the Troll Falls hikes or on its own as a flat, easy walking trail that takes you through an aspen forest to the banks of the Kananaskis River.

 The paved trails around Kananaskis Village can also offer some impressive views of the fall colours.